taccho18/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 3. Select the login options for the user.
 	* 	**Two-factor authentication (SMS)**: If selected, the user will receive a verification code via SMS which is required to complete the authentication.
 The SMS will be sent to the phone number configured above.
 For details refer to [Two-factor authentication](/users-guide/administration/#tfa).
 	* **User must reset password on next login**: If selected, you need to provide a password which the user must reset on the next login.
 Enter a password and confirm it.
 While entering the password, the strength of the password will be checked.
-See [To change your password](/users-guide/getting-started/#change-password) for further information on password reset and strenth.
+See [To change your password](/users-guide/getting-started/#change-password) for further information on password reset and strength.
 	* **Send password reset link as email**: If selected, the user will receive an email message with a link to set a password.
 The email will be sent to the email address configured above.

 4. On the right of the page, select the global roles for the user.
-Details on global roles are described in [Managing Permissions](/users-guide/administration#managing-permissions).
+Details on global roles are described in [Managing permissions](/users-guide/administration#managing-permissions).
 5. Click **Save** to save your settings.

 The new user will be added to the user list.

-> **Info:** By default, manually created users always have the "Own&#95;User&#95;Management" permissions set to active.
+> **Info:** By default, manually created users always have READ/ADMIN rights for the permission category "Own user management".

 <a name="edit-user"></a>
 ### To edit a user